Berea, Gauteng

 Berea is an inner city neighbourhood of Johannesburg, in the South African province of Gauteng.
 It is east and adjacent to the Johannesburg CBD.
 It is located in Region F of the City of Johannesburg Metropolitan Municipality.

 It is located in between Yeoville and Hillbrow to the east and west respectively.
 It was designated as a "white" area during apartheid, under the Group Areas Act.
 For much of the twentieth century it was a middle-class Jewish area.
 In the years preceding and after the repeal of the Group Areas Act in 1991, white residents had begun to migrate to the northern suburbs.
 The neighbourhood has been home to mostly black Africans since the 1990s.
 It became notorious for high levels of crime and population density.
-There have, however, been attempts to regenerate the area in recent years.
+There have been attempts to regenerate the area.

 History

 The suburb is situated on part of an old Witwatersrand farm called Doornfontein.
 It was established in 1893 and is named after Berea, Durban.
 Harold Le Roith was one of several architects that contributed to the neighbourhood's urban landscape.
 He built the modernist apartment buildings, Mount Sheridan, Anlar and Marlene Mansions.
 Marlene was featured in Britain's influential The Architectural Review magazine in 1953.

 The Johannesburg High School for Girls opened in Berea in 1897, serving white girls.
 The school faced closure in 1989 due to falling enrollment amid white applicants and the government’s continued support for segregated education.
 However, the school re-opened in 1990 as Barnato Park High School, a non-racial school.

 In 1975, Ponte City was built in Berea, making it the tallest residential skyscraper in Africa.
 At the time it was a very sought after address in Johannesburg.
 Amid migration trends of white flight and the arrival of undocumented African immigrants, the building became prone to gangs and violent crime.
 In recent years the building has been regenerated, tours are held and students and middle-class city workers are among the tenants.